jupyterlite/jupyterlite/docs/howto/configure/workspaces.md

 ## Disabling Workspaces

-Workspaces can be disabled with in `jupyter-lite.json#jupyter-config-data/disabledExtensions`.
+Workspaces can be disabled by adding `@jupyterlab/apputils-extension:workspaces` to `jupyter-lite.json#jupyter-config-data/disabledExtensions`.

 ```json